History of the M1 Abrams: Future

 During the 1980s and 1990s, the Block III main battle tank from the Armored Systems Modernization (ASM) program was expected to succeed the M1 Abrams family in the 1990s.
-The design has a unmanned turret with a 140 mm main gun, as well as improved protection.
+The design has an unmanned turret with a 140 mm main gun, as well as improved protection.
 The end of the Cold War would ultimately end the program.
 The tracked M8 Armored Gun System was conceived as a possible supplement for the Abrams in U.S. service for low-intensity conflict in the early 1990s.
 Prototypes were made but the program was canceled.
-The 8-wheeled M1128 Mobile Gun System was designed to supplement the Abrams in U.S. service for low-intensity conflict.
+The 8-wheeled M1128 mobile gun system was designed to supplement the Abrams in U.S. service for low-intensity conflict.
 It has been introduced into service and, though mobile, it has proven to be quite vulnerable.

 The U.S. Army's Future Combat Systems' XM1202 Mounted Combat System was to replace the Abrams in U.S. service and was in late stages of development when funding for the program was cut from the DoD's budget.

 In September 2009, the Army Times and Marine Corps Times published reports that US Army researchers have begun the process of designing a version of the Abrams that will carry the M1A3 label.
 According to the reports, the Army is seeking to reduce the weight of the vehicle to approximately 60 tons from its current operational weight of roughly 75 tons.
 Additionally, the M1A3 may incorporate a new generation of advanced networking capabilities and enhanced armor protection.
 Other improvements are to include a lighter 120 mm gun, added road wheels with improved suspension, a more durable track, lighter armor, long-range precision armaments, and infrared camera and laser detectors.
 A new internal computer system is also planned, with current cabling replaced by fiber-optic cables that can reduce weight by two tons.
-The Army currently aimed to build prototypes by 2014 and to begin to field the first combat-ready M1A3s by 2017, however due to financial shortcomings and delays, there has yet to be a single tank produced (To the public's knowledge.)
+The Army had planned to build prototypes by 2014 and to begin to field the first combat-ready M1A3s by 2017, but this never came to pass.
+Instead, the U.S. Army produced incremental improvements to the M1A2 in the system enhancement packages, culminating in the M1A2 SEPv3.
+The SEPv4 had begun testing when the program was cancelled.
+Instead, the Army would focus efforts on restarting development of the M1A3, which would again focus on reducing weight.